turingschool/backend-curriculum-site/module3/lessons/sending_email_sendgrid.md

 * Send email locally using Mailcatcher
 * How to setup a third party email service

-### You've Changed

-Sometimes in life, people change.
-Like a frog boiled slowly in a pot of water, they may not notice.
-It's our job as friends to let people know:
-"You've Changed".
+### A Bit of Advice

-However in-person communication is sometimes a bit dicey.
-Let's build an app that lets us do this electronically via email.
+We are going to build an application that allows us to send our friend's a bit of advice via email.

 What we'd like our app to do:

 1. Allow us to sign up / log in
 2. Allow us to enter a friend's email address
-3. Send that friend a passive-aggressive email notifying them that "You've changed".
+3. Send that friend a some advice.

 ## Researching with the Docs
 * [What is SMTP?](http://whatismyipaddress.com/smtp)